Model-based Clustering with Missing Not At Random Data: Numerical experiments on synthetic data

+Moreover, in Appendix \ref{sec:app_xp}, Figure \ref{fig:comptime} and \ref{fig:xp1_MNARz} show the computation times for these numerical experiments; while the MNAR models considering that the probability of being missing depends on the variable itself are computationally very costly, MNAR$z$ model clearly limits the computational cost of the estimation.

-Considering the same setting as in Section \ref{sec:subsec:genericXP} and under a MNAR$z$ mechanism, we evaluate the impact of misspecification of the link function (Figure \ref{fig:xp34}(a)), the misspecification of the data distribution (Figure \ref{fig:xp34}(b)) and the percentage of missing values (Figure \ref{fig:xp34}(c)) by comparing the ARI for the MNAR$z$ setting and the MCAR one.
+\paragraph{Focus on the MNAR$z$ mechanism} Considering the setting \eqref{eq:simu} and under a MNAR$z$ mechanism, we then evaluate the impact of misspecification of the link function (Figure \ref{fig:xp34}(a)), the misspecification of the data distribution (Figure \ref{fig:xp34}(b)) and the percentage of missing values (Figure \ref{fig:xp34}(c)) by comparing the ARI for the MNAR$z$ setting and the MCAR one.

-In Figure \ref{fig:xp34}(a), \replace{}{the SEM algorithm always considering a probit function gives the best ARI (outperforming strategies assuming only MCAR data) regardless of the link function (Laplace distribution, logit, probit) used to introduce missing values under a MNAR$z$ model.
+In Figure \ref{fig:xp34}(a), {our algorithm always considering a probit function gives the best ARI (outperforming strategies assuming only MCAR data) regardless of the link function (Laplace distribution, logit, probit) used to introduce missing values under a MNAR$z$ model.
 This highlights the robustness of the MNAR$z$ setting to the link function. } In Figure \ref{fig:xp34}(b), we consider a three-component Gaussian mixture with non-diagonal covariance matrices.
-For each component, the diagonal terms of the covariance matrix are $\Sigma_{ii}=1$ and the other terms $\Sigma_{ij}=\ell, i\neq j$, with $\ell\in \{0,0.1,0.25,0.5\}$, while the algorithms assume $\ell=0$. \replace{}{If} the EM algorithm designed for MNAR$z$ data suffers from a huge deviation ($\ell=0.5$) regarding the data distribution, \replace{}{it remains competitive for smaller ones ($\ell=0.1,0.25$)}.
+For each component, the diagonal terms of the covariance matrix are $\Sigma_{ii}=1$ and the other terms $\Sigma_{ij}=\ell, i\neq j$, with $\ell\in \{0,0.1,0.25,0.5\}$, while the algorithms assume $\ell=0$.
+If the EM algorithm designed for MNAR$z$ data suffers from a huge deviation ($\ell=0.5$) regarding the data distribution, it remains competitive for smaller ones ($\ell=0.1,0.25$).
 Finally, Figure \ref{fig:xp34}(c) shows the boxplots of the ARI for $10\%$, $30\%$ and $50\%$ of missing values in the entire dataset.
-As the percentage of missing data increases, \replace{}{the gap between algorithms considering MCAR and MNAR$z$ data is widening, proving the relevancy of our algorithm even with high missing-data rates (50\%).}
+As the percentage of missing data increases, {the gap between algorithms considering MCAR and MNAR$z$ data is widening, proving the relevancy of our algorithm even with high missing-data rates (50\%).} In Appendix \ref{sec:app_xp}, we also provide the experiments for a theoretical rate of misclassification of 15\%.
+Same conclusions hold.

 When the number $K$ of clusters is not known \emph{a priori}, it can be automatically chosen using the ICL criterion: the idea is to run algorithms with several values for $K$ ($K=1,2,3,4$ here), and to choose the model with the highest resulting ICL.
 To our knowledge, no method proposes an automatic choice of the number of clusters in unsupervised classification for the two-step heuristics, which is also a major drawback.